japila-books/spark-sql-internals/mkdocs/spark-sql-Analyzer-ResolveFunctions.md

-== [[ResolveFunctions]] ResolveFunctions Logical Resolution Rule -- Resolving grouping__id UnresolvedAttribute, UnresolvedGenerator And UnresolvedFunction Expressions
+# ResolveFunctions Logical Resolution Rule -- Resolving grouping__id UnresolvedAttribute, UnresolvedGenerator And UnresolvedFunction Expressions

 `ResolveFunctions` is a logical resolution rule that the link:spark-sql-Analyzer.adoc#ResolveFunctions[logical query plan analyzer] uses to <<apply, resolve grouping__id UnresolvedAttribute, UnresolvedGenerator and UnresolvedFunction expressions>> in an entire logical query plan.